Skip to content

 Here are the most common types of hair loss in women and the typical causes of them:

-- Telogen effluvium – hair loss caused by a traumatic event, such as childbirth, major surgery or stress.
+• Telogen effluvium – hair loss caused by a event, such as pregnancy and giving birth, major surgery or stress.
 The trauma causes your hair to transition into the resting phase of growth.
 Then in the following weeks, it changes into the shedding phase, so you lose clumps of hair.

 Other hormonal imbalances and changes can also result in hair loss in women.
 Thyroid dysfunction, pregnancy and menopause can all shift your usual hormone levels and affect your hair.